-- Leadership – PMI’s Pulse of the Profession survey shows that technical and leadership skills are of high priority for 32% of project management professionals.
+- Leadership – Technical and leadership skills are of high priority for project management professionals.
 This skill is associated with being a good leader and seeing the value and characteristics of working with a good team.

 - Communication – the capacity to champion the communication among the stakeholders of a project